inu-RAISE/VOD_Challenge/README.md

 |testA
 |testB
 ```
-Defualt direction of CUT  is A to B. i.e A is input images and B is target images.
+Defualt direction of CUT  is A to B. i.e **A is input images and B is target images**.

 ## Citation